 We store clients' name, email address, phone number and credit card details when processing requests from your Bookings Pages.

-If you accept bookings via your Public Bookings Page, we recommend including Terms of Service before clients can submit requests for sessions, packages, and programs.
+If you accept bookings via your Public Bookings Page, we recommend including either a required consent form or Terms of Service for clients to accept before submitting requests for sessions, packages, and programs.
 Check out our tutorial about setting up Terms and Conditions for services (these steps also apply to packages and programs).

 We strongly recommend obtaining a signed waiver from EU subjects before storing client data in Practice Better.
 Practice Better allows you to send forms and waivers to clients before granting them access to the Client Portal.